Wang Zhiwen

 Wang Zhiwen (王志文 (Wáng Zhìwén), born June 25, 1966) is a Chinese actor born in Shanghai, China.
 He was selected by for his acting abilities at an early age and began to pursue a career in acting that has flourished in recent years, culminating in his role in Chen Kaige's Together.
 He also starred in the 2006 film A Battle of Wits as the King of Liang and the 2004 film Ai Zuozhan where he played Wah.
+In 2000, he became the first Chinese actor to win the "Grand Slam", after winning "Best Actor" at the three biggest Chinese-language television awards including the Feitian Award, the Golden Eagle Award and the Magnolia Award.